isar/isar/docs/docs/queries.md

 ### Where clause distinct

 If you have a non-unique index, you may want to get all of its distinct values.
-You could use the `distinctBy` operation but it's performed after sorting and filters so there is some overhead to it.
+You could use the `distinctBy` operation from the previous section but it's performed after sorting and filters so there is some overhead to it.
 If you only use a single where clause you can instead rely on the index to perform the distinct operation.

-Another great advantages of indexes is that you get "free" sorting.
-When you query results using a **single** where clause, the results are sorted by the index.
-For composite indexes, the result are sorted by all fields in the index.

 ```dart
 final shoes = await isar.shoes.where(distinct: true)